The Mistakes Companies Make When Setting KPIs

 Is this damaging business productivity?
 Muller argues it is.
 The solution is to take a step back and embrace some of the above techniques to provide your workforce with a chance to flourish with only a central set of KPIs to help drive your business forward.

-Thinking outside the standard norms, as long as the KPI you’re considering is relevant, can provide new insights and opportunities.
+Thinking outside standard norms, as long as the KPI is relevant, can surface useful insights.

 Have team input